How mining works

 Deals are the core function of the Filecoin network, and represent an agreement made between a client and a miner for a storage 'contract'.

 Once a client has decided on a miner to store with based on their available capacity, duration, and desired price, they lock up sufficient funds in an associated wallet to cover the total cost of the deal.
 The deal is then published once the miner has accepted the storage agreement.

 After the deal is published, the client then prepares the data for storage and then transfers it to the miner.
 Upon receiving all of the data, the miner packs the data into a sector, seals it, and begins submitting proofs to the chain.
 Once the first confirmation has been hit, the client can be certain the data is being stored properly, and the deal has officially begun.

 Throughout the lifetime of the deal, the miner submits ongoing proofs to the chain.
 Clients pay incrementally using the funds they previously locked up.
 If a proof is missing or delayed, the miner is penalized.
 More information on this can be found in the slashing section.

 # Power and rewards

-Each Filecoin miner as an associated power in the network that is proportional to the amount of space contributed and determines the chances to win the right to mine a block in every epoch.
+Each Filecoin miner has an associated power value in the network that is proportional to the amount of space contributed and determines the chances to win the right to mine a block in every epoch.
 By mining blocks, miners obtain block rewards and collect fees for the messages included in that block.

 Additionally, miners submit storage proofs regularly to the chain.
 This enables them to obtain storage fees from the clients that have made deals with them.